 6 Autumn Tanja Ristic/E+/Getty Images

 Inspiration for your Scorpio girl baby name can come from anywhere, even from taking a stroll outside.
 So as you soak up the scents of fall, let the season inspire you and name your baby Autumn.
-It means exactly what you’d think, and sounds a whole lot sweeter than its synonym, Fall.
-And while seasonal names are popular (think Winter or Summer), Autumn is the one that continues to rank in popularity on baby charts.
+It means exactly what you’d think, and sounds a whole lot sweeter than its synonym, fall.

-Sure, it’s one of those old lady names, but Mildred might work for your Scorpio baby.
+Old-fashioned baby names are back, and Mildred might just work for your Scorpio baby.
 It means “gentle strength,” a characteristic of your little scorpion.
-But while the name Mildred shouldn’t fill you with dread (get it?), its nickname Millie is also equally adorable.
-And Mildred beats Bertha any day.
+Plus, the nickname Millie is also equally adorable.

 If you thought that Scorpio was a fire sign, you’d be in good company — and, welp, incorrect.
 Scorpio is actually a water sign (along with Pisces and Cancer), and draws its energy from the depths of existence, choosing to connect with a deeper level of understanding and connection.
 That’s what makes water-based names — like Lake — so aquatically awesome.
 Lake doesn’t have a deeper significance than what it sounds like… it just means Lake.

 Depending on who you ask, Nina can mean a whole lot of things, from “little girl” in Spanish, to “grace” or “favor.”
-It’s a totally multicultural name, with roots in many countries, cultures, and religions.
+It’s a name with roots in many countries, cultures, and religions.
 Nina can also be a nickname for longer names like Antonina, Karina, Christina, and more.

 Of all its traits, Scorpio signifies strength and resilience.
 And you want a baby name that reflects that, which is done adorably in the name Adira.
 It’s of Hebrew origin and means “strong.”
 Of course, the strength we’re talking about isn’t necessarily physical, but rather an emotional and mental wherewithal to withstand life’s challenges.